PhantomGamesDevelopment/TWM2/README.md

 * General Enhancements
   * Centralized some of the datablocks that were shared across the mod to allow for easier access / modification
   * Centralized the demon lord's missile seeking logic that was used across multiple zombies & bosses to allow for easier access and editing
+  * Streamlined all weapon rank, medal checks into one single function
+    * Added the capability to restrict via challenge as well
+	* Re-did the inventory hud logic to be much cleaner and readable
   * Modified the vote logic in admin.cs to clean up a ton of redundant if/else paths
   * Re-did the player collision logic in player.cs to make things a whole lot easier to modify in the future
   * Did a pass through all of the weapon files, cleaning the code up and making each unique weapon have its own damage type.